 There are two size versions of the ST MICR cartridge.
-A new printer ships with a 5K or 5,000 page yield cartridge.
-Both 5K and 12K versions can be ordered for replacement.
+A new printer ships with a 1.5K or 1,500 page yield cartridge.
+A 5K or 5,000 page version can be ordered for replacement.
 The cartridge yield is based on printing pages at an average print coverage of 5% in continuous printing mode.
 The yield claim has been certified by the procedures governed by the international standard ISO 19752.
 Print applications that are more transactional and averaging near 5% coverage but nearer to a 1 to 3 page average print job, will see yield nearer to 85 to 95% of the stated yield.
 When the printer alerts the user that 0 pages remain and a new cartridge is needed, the cartridge is empty.
+It must be replaced to continue.